takahirox/tiny-web-metaverse/packages/client/Readme.md

 components.
 Because data is only sent periodically, the system may interpolate the data before reflecting it.

+Network entities are bound to a client that created them.
+If a client leaves the room, the network entities created by the client will be removed.

 You need to do the following steps to create networked components and entities.

 - Define networked components